meithecatte/bbslides/bbslides.md

 Notes for those viewing the slides online:
 - a recording of this talk is [available on YouTube][recording]
   - in particular, some explanations rely on things being drawn live, with spoken commentary
-- due to time constraints, the ending section of the presentation was given based on pre-existing Google Slides, and as such isn't included here
 - during testing, we have noticed that having the Bitwarden extension installed makes things choppy, at least on Firefox
   - if you have it installed, consider using a private tab or a different browser profile